Odey: Amiens sign Nigeria and Genk forward | Goal.com

 Odey will link up with Ghana’s Emmanuel Lomotey, Senegal duo of Moussa Konate, Amadou Ciss, the Democratic Republic of the Congo pair of Nathan Monzango and Chadrac Akolo, Ivory Coast’s Cheick Timite, Morocco’s Driss Khalid, Cameroon’s Aurelien Chedjou and Mali’s Molla Wague.

-The forward bursts into the limelight during his time with Nigeria Professional Football League (NPFL) side MFM.
+The forward burst into the limelight during his time with Nigeria Professional Football League (NPFL) side MFM.

 Odey was MFM’s top-scorer in the 2015–16 NPFL season and remains the all-time highest scorer for the club.